 Due to the nature of the Spin-Off, New Hertz, which will be an independent publicly traded company, will be considered the accounting successor to Hertz Holdings and HERC Holdings will be considered the spun-off entity in the Spin-Off for accounting purposes.
-This information statement describes the equipment rental assets, liabilities, businesses and activities of HERC Holdings as though they were HERC Holdings' assets, liabilities, businesses and activities of HERC Holdings will conduct or hold the assets, liabilities, businesses and activities of Hertz Holdings that are not transferred to or assumed by New Hertz in connection with the Spin-Off and the internal reorganization in contemplation thereof.
-The historical financial information of HERC Holdings contained in this information statement is not necessarily indicative of the future financial position, results of operations or cash flows of HERC Holdings would have been had HERC Holdings operated as a stand-alone company during the periods presented.
+This information statement describes the equipment rental assets, liabilities, businesses and activities of HERC Holdings as though they were HERC Holdings' assets, liabilities, businesses and activities for all historical periods described.
+However, HERC Holdings will conduct or hold the assets, liabilities, businesses and activities of Hertz Holdings that are not transferred to or assumed by New Hertz in connection with the Spin-Off and the internal reorganization in contemplation thereof.
+The historical financial information of HERC Holdings contained in this information statement is not necessarily indicative of the future financial position, results of operations or cash flows of HERC Holdings, nor does it reflect what the financial position, results of operations or cash flows of HERC Holdings operated as a stand-alone company during the periods presented.